MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 ---
-title: Resource group management API
+title: JavaScript Resource group management API
-description: Learn how to build an Azure Function API to manage Azure resource groups. ms.topic: how-to ms.date: 09/16/2021 ms.custom: devx-track-js
+description: Learn how to build a TypeScript Azure Function API to manage Azure resource groups. ms.topic: how-to ms.date: 03/24/2023 ms.custom: devx-track-ts
 ---

-# Manage Azure resource groups with Function API
+# Manage Azure resource groups with TypeScript Function API

-In this article series, you'll create a local Azure Function app with APIs to manage Azure resource groups and deploy the app to Azure.
+In this article series, you'll create a local TypeScript Azure Function app with APIs to manage Azure resource groups and deploy the app to Azure.

 Features and functionality of this article series: